THE HIGHLY CAPABLE PROGRAM

 Walla Walla School District's Highly Capable Program provides students of high academic and intellectual ability with designated time to explore concepts in greater depth.
 The goal of the Highly Capable Program is to encourage the development of higher level thinking skills.
 Students learn to become responsible for their own learning, develop their creative thinking and critical reasoning power, and strive to reach their potential.

-Students in kindergarten through second grade, identified as Highly Capable, are served through the Response to Intervention (RtI) model in their home schools.
+Studentsidentified as Highly Capable in kindergarten through second grade are served through the Response to Intervention (RtI) model in their home schools.
 The elementary principal or designee will work with classroom teachers to provide appropriate accelerated/enhanced learning opportunities.
-K-2 classroom/program options could include, but not be limited to: alternative activities, enrichment activities, flexible group learning, independent projects, advanced lessons, online or supplemental instruction.
+Kindergarten through second grade classroom/program options could include, but are not limited to: alternative activities, enrichment activities, flexible group learning, independent projects, advanced lessons, online or supplemental instruction.

-For grades three through five, Highly Capable students can be served by Explorers, a pull-out program housed at Sharpstein Elementary School.
-Students may also be served under the RtI model at their home schools.
+For grades three through five, Highly Capable students can be served in Explorers, a one day per week pull-out program focusing on enriched academic experiences.
+Students are also served under the RtI model at their home schools.

-The middle school Highly Capable Services for English, Language Arts and Social Studies are incorporated into the school day through specific classes.
-Students are involved in inquiry- based lessons, group problem-solving settings, independent investigations and group discussions.
-Middle school Highly Capable students have an opportunity to take different levels of mathematics classes, based on their ability, test scores and recommendations from teachers.
+Middle school Highly Capable Services are incorporated into the school day through specific classes.
+Students are involved in inquiry-based lessons, group problem-solving settings, independent investigations and group discussions.
+Middle school Highly Capable students also have an opportunity to take different levels of mathematics classes, based on their ability, test scores and recommendations from teachers.

-Students previously identified as Highly Capable and transitioning to ninth grade will meet with high school counselors (or principal’s designee) for the purpose of course selection and access to advanced instruction.
+Students identified as Highly Capable and transitioning to ninth grade will meet with high school counselors (or principal’s designee) for the purpose of course selection and access to advanced instruction.
 Teachers of high school Highly Capable students will know who has been identified and will be provided with professional development and/or instructional suggestions through the high school RtI team.
-Services for high school students can include, but are not limited to, honors or Advanced Placement classes, Running Start, independent study or online classes.
+Services for high school students can include, but are not limited to, honors or Advanced Placement classes, Running Start or independent study.

 For more information, please contact the Walla Walla School District Teaching and Learning office: 526-6735.